Cosmos is a platform that addresses major blockchain challenges. It solves problems like scalability and interoperability.

 Cosmos uses zones and hubs to organize the blockchains.

-• Zones: A zone is a blockchain with its own rules.
+- Zones: A zone is a blockchain with its own rules.
 It works by itself.
 For example, one zone could be for finance, and another could be for games.
 Zones control themselves and do whatever they want.

-• Cosmos Hub: The Cosmos Hub is the main blockchain.
-It connects all the zones, like a bridge.
+- Cosmos Hub: The Cosmos Hub is the main blockchain.
+It connects all the zones like a bridge.
 The Cosmos Hub doesn’t control the zones, but it helps them communicate.
 The Hub uses ATOM, its own token, for voting and security.

 Tendermint Core

-• Byzantine Fault Tolerance (BFT): BFT ensures that the network keeps working even if some nodes (computers) are bad.
+- Byzantine Fault Tolerance (BFT): BFT ensures that the network keeps working even if some nodes (computers) are bad.
 The system can still run if up to one-third of the nodes fail or cheat.

-• Fast finality: Once a block is added, it is final right away.
+- Fast finality: Once a block is added, it is final right away.
 This makes the network fast and secure.

 How Does Cosmos Work?
-Step by Step
+Step by Step Guide

 Step 1: Cosmos Creates Zones (Independent Blockchains)

-Cosmos starts by creating zones.
 Each zone is a separate blockchain that operates by itself.
 It can have its own rules, design, and goals.
 For example, one zone may be designed for finance while another can be used for gaming.
 Each zone works independently to focus on its area.

-Zones help Cosmos handle more work and transactions.
 Since each zone works on its own, Cosmos can grow without slowing down.
 More zones mean more blockchains can run in parallel, increasing the speed and efficiency of the entire system.

 Step 2: Zones Connect to the Cosmos Hub

-Zones need to communicate with each other.
-This is where the Cosmos Hub comes in.
 The Cosmos Hub is the main blockchain that connects all the zones together.
-It does not control the zones but helps them talk to one another and share information.
+It does not control the zones but supports them in talking to one another and sharing information.

 The Hub allows the zones to send data, tokens, and messages to each other.
 It acts as a central point where all zones connect and interact.
 The Cosmos Hub uses ATOM, a cryptocurrency, to secure the network and let users vote on important decisions.

-Step 3: Inter-Blockchain Communication (IBC)
+Step 3: Inter-blockchain Communication (IBC)

 Relayers are special nodes that transport these packets.
 They make sure the data reaches the correct zone.
 IBC lets Cosmos zones work together and share information, even though each zone has its own rules.
-It ensures smooth communication between different blockchains.

 Step 4: Validators and Proof-of-Stake (PoS)